caproven/golang/ch3/README.md

 */
 ```

-If a UTF-8 decoder consumes an unexpected input byte, it generates a special Unicode *replacement character* '\uFFFD' (the character of a white question mark inside a black diamond).
+If a UTF-8 decoder consumes an unexpected input byte, it generates a special Unicode *replacement character* '\uFFFD' (the character of a white question mark inside a black diamond: �).

 ### Byte Slices
 Constructing strings from repeated string concatenations is inefficient since it involves a lot of allocation and copying, so we can utilize byte slices instead.
 If know we will be doing heavy modification with a string, we can first convert the string to a bytes slice with `[]byte(s)`.
 This conversion can be done both ways to change to or from a string.